-Like it or not, you can’t hide from the facts that eating animal products is becoming a massive problem for everyone on the planet.
+Like it or not, you can’t hide from the fact that eating animal products is becoming a massive problem for everyone on the planet.

 Here are 10 reasons why the meat and dairy industry is unsustainable:

 Farm animals require considerably more land than crops to produce a given amount of food energy.
-In Central America alone, 40 percent of all rainforests have been cleared in the last 40 years for cattle pasture to feed the export market, often for U.S. beef burgers.
+In Central America alone, 40 percent of all rainforests have been cleared in the last 40 years for cattle pasture to feed the export market — often for U.S. beef burgers.
 The World Hunger Program calculated that recent world harvests, if distributed equitably and fed directly to humans as opposed to livestock, could provide a vegan diet to 6 billion people.

-Without a doubt livestock has one of the largest water footprints on the planet.
-It may be hard to believe, but the standard American diet requires a whopping 4,200 gallons of water per day (including animals’ drinking water, irrigation of crops, processing, washing, etc.), whereas a vegan diet only requires 300.
+Without a doubt, animal agriculture has one of the largest water footprints on the planet.
+It may be hard to believe, but the standard American diet requires a whopping 4,200 gallons of water per day – including animals’ drinking water, irrigation of crops, processing, washing, etc. — whereas a vegan diet only requires 300.
 The easiest way to reduce demand for water is to eliminate the consumption of animal products.

-Today’s factory farms house hundreds of thousands of cows, pigs and chickens and in turn produce astronomical amounts of waste.
-In the U.S. these giant livestock farms generate more than 130 times the amount of waste that humans do.
-This waste has polluted thousand of miles of rivers and contaminated groundwater, killing marine life and creating huge dead zones.
+Today’s factory farms house hundreds of thousands of cows, pigs and chickens and, in turn, produce astronomical amounts of waste.
+In the U.S., these giant livestock farms generate more than 130 times the amount of waste that humans do.
+Agricultural waste has polluted thousand of miles of rivers and contaminated groundwater, killing aquatic life and creating huge dead zones.

-For that steak to end up on your plate it has to consume massive amounts of energy along the way.
+For that steak to end up on your plate, it has to consume massive amounts of energy along the way.
 Growing the grain with a heavy use of agricultural chemicals to feed the cattle, transporting the cattle thousands of miles to slaughter and market, and then refrigerating and cooking the meat all amounts to an absurd use of resources.
 On average, it takes 28 calories of fossil fuel to produce 1 calorie of protein from meat, whereas it takes only 3.3 calories of fossil fuel to produce 1 calorie of protein from grain.

-The food productivity of farmland is quickly falling behind population growth, and the only option available to us short of stabilizing population is to cut back on meat consumption and convert grazing land to food crops.
-In the U.S. an estimated 56 million acres of land are producing hay for livestock, and only 4 million acres are used to grow vegetables for human consumption.
+The food productivity of farmland is quickly falling behind population growth, and the only option available to us, short of stabilizing the population, is to cut back on meat consumption and convert grazing land to food crops.
+In the U.S., an estimated 56 million acres of land are producing hay for livestock, and only 4 million acres are used to grow vegetables for human consumption.

-Global warming is driven by energy consumption, and as noted above livestock are energy guzzling, but that’s not all.
+Global warming is driven by energy consumption, and — as noted above — livestock are energy-guzzling.
+But that’s not all.
 Livestock also emit potent global warming gases into the environment.
 Cattle, in particular, produce a significant amount of methane.
 For example, a single dairy cow produces an average of 75 kilos of methane annually.

 As the herds of domesticated animals expanded, the environments on which wild animals such as bison and antelope used to thrive were replaced by monoculture grasslands to cater for large scale cattle grazing.
-Grassland has suffered a massive loss of life.
+Grasslands have suffered a massive loss of life.
 What was once a rich and diverse ecosystem is now is a single species monoculture.

-The excessive consumption of meat and dairy in developed countries combined with environmental pollution and lack of exercise is causing a wealth of preventable health problems such as heart disease.
-While western civilizations are dying from strokes, cancer, diabetes and heart attacks after gorging on meat, poor people in Third World countries are dying from disease brought on by being denied access to land to grow grain to feed their families.
+The excessive consumption of meat and dairy in developed countries combined with environmental pollution and lack of exercise is causing a wealth of preventable health problems, such as heart disease.
+While western nations struggle with strokes, cancer, diabetes and heart attacks, poorer countries are dying from disease brought on by being denied access to land to grow grain to feed their families.

 Regardless of the role of meat and dairy in nutrition or the ethics of animal rights, on the grounds of economic and ecological sustainability alone, the consumption of animal products is a looming problem for humankind.